What is our Advanced Studies 300-Hour program all about?

 Yes, of course.

 Many of our students enroll in our teacher training programs unsure of whether or not they will teach.
 There are countless ways to “teach” yoga.
 Numerous graduates go on to teach yoga classes; others go on to teach one-on-one yoga sessions with individual students; others just use their well-spring of wisdom to enhance their lives.
 All of our graduates go on to transform the world by shining in new ways.
-These Modules all have a large amount of peer teaching requirements, which will not only help to build more confidence in teaching and sharing your knowledge, but will deepen your own practice and understanding of yoga.
+These courses all have a large amount of peer teaching requirements, which will not only help to build more confidence in teaching and sharing your knowledge, but will deepen your own practice and understanding of yoga.

 I am pregnant.
 Can I still apply?

 You are more than welcome to apply and enroll, but we do not recommend it.
 Whether or not you are new to yoga, this may not be the best time to dive into something as intense as motherhood and a yoga teacher training program all at once.
-We pack a lot of movement and activity into these three weeks, and while yoga training requires many demands of your body, so does pregnancy.
+We pack a lot of movement and activity into these courses, and while yoga training requires many demands of your body, so does pregnancy.
 To do both could be very stressful, and optimally, the baby grows without mama’s stress.
 We recommend revisiting the possibility once your baby is born and you are feeling the support to be away from family.
 Remember, growing a life inside of you is such a miraculous and precious experience, and our yoga teacher training program does completely different miraculous and precious things to your body as well.
 If you do enroll, please consider the timing of your delivery, as you will be held to the same attendance standards as students who are not pregnant.

 I am injured.
 Can I still apply?

 Yes, in fact, most of us have an injury (minor or major, emotional or physical) when we embark on the yoga journey.
 A vital part of teaching yoga is learning how to make modifications and/or adaptations for individuals with injuries.
-Throughout all of the practice sessions during your training, modifications are offered and anatomy is discussed.
+Throughout all of the practice sessions during your courses, modifications are offered and anatomy is discussed.
 We all become students and teachers capable of learning from each other.
 Please share your details on your application, and share them again with your instructor on the first day of training.

 I am Jewish and observe the Sabbath.
 What are the expectations of students’ responsibilities on Saturdays?